KahnishgaSolaidurairaj/KahnishgaSolaidurairaj/README.md

-- 👋 Hi, I’m @KahnishgaSolaidurairaj
+Hello, my name is Kahnishga Solaidurairaj, and I am a first-year Computer Science undergraduate at University of Illinois at Chicago.
+From a young age, I have been drawn to creativity—whether through art, design, or problem-solving—which led me to programming.
+I love building, experimenting, and pushing my limits through code, always looking for new challenges to expand my skills.

 - 👀 I’m interested in learning new concepts and coding fun projects
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on personal projects
-- 😄 Pronouns: she/her
-- ⚡ I'm a freshman studing Computer Science at University of Illinois at Chicago!

 I mostly code projects with my computer science courses but when I have enought free time I like to pick up my own projects and improve previos ones ;)
-I like to also learn new coding languages and master them.
-Currently I am mainly coding in C++

 My other hobbies include crocheting, dancing, watching tv shows, and baking ;)

 <!---